MiraNizam/Online-Library/README.md

 ```
 python parse_tululu_category.py --start_page 600 --end_page 601 --dest_folder page_600 --json_path json_file --skip_imgs True
 ```

 ### How to run code (Part II):
-Now we will create a site for the data that we received earlier:
+Now we will create a site for our books that we received earlier:

 Input:
 ```
 python render_website.py